funcompbio/practical3/practical3.md

 # Upload your local repository to GitHub

 Here we want to create in GitHub a remote repository connected to our local one.
+We illustrate such process using the previous local Git repository, but assuming we have delete the file `catalunya_setmanal_head.csv`.

-Log into your GitHub account.
-Click on the plus sign on the top-right and select "New repository" from the pull-down menu.
+To get started, log into your GitHub account, click on the plus sign on the top-right and select "New repository" from the pull-down menu.

 ![](./GHnewrepo.png)